Collection: Apple Trees

 Which apple tree?

 Most apples are good for eating and cooking; however some varieties have been bred to give you the best results for each purpose.
 Dessert apples like Katy are crisp, sweet and best for eating raw.
 Cooking apples like Bramley and Grenadier are larger and sharper, but cook down to a smooth puree.
 For a great all-rounder that will serve all purposes (including cider making) try a variety like James Grieve or Elstar.
-For a space saving tree with a good yield, we recommend cordon trees, which are trained to grow in a column shape.
+For a space-saving tree with a good yield, we recommend cordon trees, which are trained to grow in a column shape.
 Read more about choosing your perfect apple tree.

-What's the deal with rootstocks?
+What's the deal with apple tree rootstocks?

-Growers' tips
+Growers' tips for apple trees

 Using your apples